caronog/CV/README.md

 ## Experience

-**Makers** (July/23 to October/23)
-_Student_

-- Any experience, including roles and responsibilities and results achived in bullet point format.

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development
+**Makers Academy** (Jul 2023 – Oct 2023)
+_Student (Cloud Engineering specialisation)_

+- Worked on a range of projects, applying test-driven development (TDD), agile methodologies, OOP principles, version control (Git / GitHub) and pair programming;
+- Python, SQL, HTML, CSS;
+- CI/CD pipelines using Jenkins and GitHub Actions;
+- Infrastructure as Code (IaC) using Terraform and AWS CloudFormation;
+- Containerisation (Docker) and container orchestration (k8s);
+- Threat modelling using SAST and DAST tools;
+- Serverless backend with AWS Lambda and AWS API Gateway.

+**Badass Mentoring** (Oct 2020 – Jan 2021)
+_Executive Assistant_

+- I implemented a CRM prototype and a few internal procedures.These initiatives enabled the CEO to focus entirely on her primary role as a mentor, attracting new clients to the company and enhancing relationships with existing ones.

+**Asia Shipping Logistics** (Jul 2016 – Dec 2019)
+_Import Analyst_

+- Coordinated multiple international shipments and deadlines in a fast-paced and dynamic environment.

 ## Skills

 Your previous experience is really important.
 You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

-Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
+Consider skills relevant to software development.
+Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevant to technology.
 Good examples clearly explain the impact you've had.

 Here's an example